Anti-Corruption Foundation

 The Anti-Corruption Foundation (ACF; Фонд борьбы с коррупцией (ФБК), FBK; lit.
-'Foundation for combating corruption') is a non-profit organization established in 2011 by the Russian opposition figure Alexei Navalny.
+'Foundation for combating corruption') is a non-profit organisation established in 2011 by the Russian opposition figure Alexei Navalny.
 The FBK published investigations into alleged corruption by high-ranking Russian government officials.
-The organization is funded by private donations.
+The organisation is funded by private donations.

 On 9 October 2019, the FBK was declared a "foreign agent" by the Russian Ministry of Justice.
-On 9 June 2021, the FBK was designated as an extremist organization and liquidated by the Moscow City Court.
-On 11 July 2022, while imprisoned, Navalny announced the relaunch of the FBK as an international organization.
+On 9 June 2021, the FBK was designated as an "extremist" organisation and liquidated by the Moscow City Court.
+On 11 July 2022, while imprisoned, Navalny announced the relaunch of the FBK as an international organisation.
+On 27 November 2025, the Russian Supreme Court designated the FBK as a "terrorist organisation".

+The European Court of Human Rights and Amnesty International have condemned the Russian Federation's legal actions against ACF and Alexei Navalny, like the designations as "foreign agent", "extremist" and "terrorist", deeming them as politically motivated trial and political and unlawful persecutions.

 Mission

-FBK Executive Director Vladimir Ashurkov formulated the fund's strategy as pressure on the authorities in order to push them towards internal reforms, working in two directions: organizing situations in which government structures will feel pressure, and creating a real alternative to the current power system.
+FBK Executive Director Vladimir Ashurkov formulated the fund's strategy as pressure on the authorities in order to push them towards internal reforms, working in two directions: organising situations in which government structures will feel pressure, and creating a real alternative to the current power system.

 History

 Creation

 FBK was founded by Alexei Navalny.
 The Foundation was registered on 9 September 2011 (account No. 7714013315, OGRN 1117799018204).
-According to Vladimir Ashurkov, the founders of the fund gained experience in public and transparent fundraising by organizing financing for the RosPil project.
+According to Vladimir Ashurkov, the founders of the fund gained experience in public and transparent fundraising by organising financing for the RosPil project.
 A significant amount was collected through the Yandex.Money payment system, which provided financial support for the project for a year.
 In parallel, the founders of the fund are working on the idea of involving on a permanent basis professional lawyers and economists in the search for and suppression of corruption schemes in the public procurement system.
 The contractual basis will allow to get some guarantees, in contrast to the scheme for working with volunteers.